Waqar242/Angular_Assignment/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+## Composition of Project
+# Reuseable Components
+Dashboard Card: It contains the following elements in the card on the home screen.
+Total orders, Total expences, Total Revenue, New Users etc.

+Recent Blogs Card: It contains the following elements in the card on the home screen.
+Recent Bloga

+Blogs Card: It contains the following elements in the card on the blogs screen.
+Blogs

+User Card: It contains the following elements in the card on the users screen.
+Users

+# Main Components
+Home Component: it is composed up of dashboard cards and recent blogs cards.
+It renders the home screen.

+Blogs Component: it is composed up of Blogs cards.
+It renders the Blogs screen.

+Users Component: it is composed up of Users cards.
+It renders the users screen.

+# Layout

+Fxflex Layout is used to make the application responsive.
+## Angular Material UI components
+Following Angular Material UI components are used to efficiently populate the data on screen for users.
+    BrowserAnimationsModule,
+    MatToolbarModule,
+    MatSidenavModule,
+    MatButtonModule,
+    MatIconModule,
+    MatDividerModule,
+    MatListModule,
+    MatGridListModule,
+    MatButtonToggleModule,
+    MatTableModule,
+    MatFormFieldModule,
+    MatPaginatorModule,
+    MatInputModule,
+    HttpClientModule,
+    MatSelectModule,
+    MatCardModule,